peterszarvas94/tshop/README.md

 ## Inspiration

-The `ssh terminal.shop` experience is too bloated.
+The `ssh terminal.shop` experience is fine, but bloated.

 I present you the _real_ terminal shopping experience.
-Only pure text, no fancy frontend.

 ## Install